-To solve problem #2, someone had the genius idea that sending microfiche cards out to all the reps along with a jewelers loup to squint through and read it would be a solution.
+To solve problem #2, someone had the genius idea that sending microfiche cards out to all the reps, along with a jewelers loupe to squint through to read it, would be a good solution.
 It worked, but you can only imagine the pregnant pause while the customer waited for the rep to find just the right item on just the right microfiche.
 By the time they were received in the mail, the goods were likely already sold.

 From the short history lesson above, several things become apparent:

 Hospitals started this trend.
 Many lab distributors got their start as one division of a much bigger company who provided a wide variety of things hospitals need.
-For example American Hospital Supply (later Baxter.)
+A good example is American Hospital Supply (later Baxter.)

-The companies may have had a great rep in the lab but struggled to compete for the surgical business.
-So the idea was to bundle these into a single contract.
-Since most of the sales reps at that time were straight commission (their earnings were a percent of the margin generated) this dramatically impacted the earnings of the most successful reps.
+The companies may have had a great rep in the lab, but struggled to compete for the surgical business.
+So the idea was to bundle these product groups into a single contract.
+Since most of the sales reps at that time were paid straight commission (their earnings were a percent of the margin generated), the potential earnings of the most successful reps were impacted.
 Many of them chose to leave in the first “wave” of resignations.
 A second wave took place in the mid-80’s.

-This was a clear win for the big companies.
-These contracts locked out their competitors which were reduced from 10 to just 4 by the mid-90’s later to be reduced to two.
-They drastically reduced the commissions being paid out to reps and boosted the sales of reps in other areas of the hospital who had strong local competition.
-Many local hospital supply hoses were put out of business.
+Putting customers under contract was a clear win for the big companies.
+These contracts locked out their competitors, which decreased from 10 to just 4 by the mid-90’s, then later to only two.
+These agreements drastically reduced the commissions being paid out to most reps, but boosted the sales of reps in other areas of the hospital who had strong local competition.
+Many local hospital supply houses were put out of business.